-Dialogues with primary representatives from global civil society networks and organizations working on ending violence against women will be held the Governing Body on a regular basis to foster global cooperation and a shared vision.
-The Governing Body may consider establishing a civil society advisory reference group (a small high-level group composed of - in a rotation set-up - eminent women's rights and feminist activists who have global standing on the issue).
+Dialogues with primary representatives from global civil society networks and organizations working on ending violence against women will be held by the Governing Body on a regular basis to foster global cooperation and a shared vision.
+The Governing Body will consider establishing a global civil society reference group (a small high-level group composed of - in a rotation set-up - eminent women's rights and feminist activists who have global standing on the issue).